tezos/tezos/docs/protocols/003_PsddFKi3.rst

    minimal_nanotez_per_gas_unit = 100 nꜩ/gu (0.000 000 1 ꜩ/gu)
    minimal_nanotez_per_byte = 1000 nꜩ/B (0.000 001 ꜩ/B)

-For instance, a single transaction to an existing implict address will require a transaction fee of at least `0.001 273 ꜩ` to be included by bakers who choose to follow the default settings.
+For instance, a single transaction to an existing implicit address will require a transaction fee of at least `0.001 273 ꜩ` to be included by bakers who choose to follow the default settings.